Cash and Cash Equivalents Definition – As per the IAS 7, Cash and Cash Equivalents are defined as per below –

 - PG Total Sales in 2014 = $83.062

 - Cash as % of Total Sales = 8.558 / 83.062 ~ 10.3%

 Another thought could be to pile up cash for a speculative or planned acquisition.
-If we note Apple’s Balance Sheet, we will get some insights on the same.
+If we note Apple’s cash and cash equivalents example, we will get some insights on the same.

 source: Yahoo Finance